veive-io/account-as/README.md

 The Veive SCA Account project provides a modular smart account implementation for the Koinos blockchain, inspired by the ERC-7579 standard.
 This modular approach allows for flexible, pluggable functionality through different types of modules that can be installed to extend the capabilities of the smart account.

+## Differences with the ERC-7579 Standard

+While implementing the standard, there are differences due to Koinos being different from EVM blockchains.

+- **No EntryPoint**: In the ERC-7579 standard, all requests are routed through a single contract called EntryPoint, which performs all operation checks by engaging validators.
+In Koinos, the user's account is called directly to execute operations.
+As a result, validators are engaged immediately within the execution methods.
+- **Separate Sign Module**: In our standard, we prefer to separate signature validation modules from operation validation modules because their processing differs.
+All operation validators must validate the operation, whereas for signature validators, a single positive validation is sufficient to proceed with the operation.
+- **Authorize**: Due to the previous points, Koinos provides an automatic mechanism that calls the "authorize" method of the account to verify all operations launched internally.
+- **Method Input/Output**: Generally, the input/output parameters of the methods are closely tied to the internal workings of the blockchain, so they have been modified from the general standard to fit the characteristics of Koinos.

 ## Overview

 ### Modular Smart Accounts